Abhyankar's conjectures in Galois theory: Current status and future directions: Abhyankar's Inertia Conjecture

 The proof of this result uses lifting of semi-stable covers of curves to characteristic $0$.
-The underlying reason behind this result is that the rigid triples for these groups in characteristic $0$ are different; namely ${\rm PSL}_2(p)$ has many (almost) rigid triples whereas $A_p$ has very few.
+The underlying reason behind this result is that the rigid triples (e.g., \cite[Definition 2.15]{Vol96}) for these groups in characteristic $0$ are different; namely ${\rm PSL}_2(p)$ has many rigid triples whereas $A_p$ has very few.
 This idea is generalized further in \cite[Sections 3.2 and 3.3]{BP}.